seboettg/Collection/README.md

 There are a lot of opportunities to use lists and maps in real world scenarios with a lot of advantages e.g. less boilerplate code and better code readability.

-The following json file represents a customer file that we want to use processing.
+The following json file represents a customer file that we want to use for processing.

 _customer.json_
 ```json